databrary/design/overview.md

 This is an informal, high-level, functional description of the project.
-The primary goal of this document is breadth: to identify the full range of features currently planned to provide a complete product.
+The primary goal of this document is breadth: to identify the full range of features currently planned that provide a complete product.
 A secondary goal is to define a consistent set of *terms* or vocabulary that can be used to internally describe parts of the system.
 It also may occasionally make design recommendations.